Gerald Parker: Murders

+Assaults

-On July 19, 1979, Parker entered the Costa Mesa apartment of Jane P. through an open dining room window.
+On July 19, 1979, Parker entered the Costa Mesa apartment of 24-year-old Jane Pettengill through an open dining room window.
 He grabbed a piece of wood, hit her over the head several times, and raped her.
 A concerned friend went to check on Jane and called the police.
-She was taken to the hospital and a rape kit was collected, which would ultimately be tested and matched to Parker's DNA.
-Jane was in a coma for about four weeks, her skull had been fractured, and she required a permanent tracheotomy.
+She was taken to the hospital and a rape kit was collected, which would ultimately be tested and matched to DNA found at several of the murder scenes.
+Pettengill was in a coma for about four weeks, her skull had been fractured, and she required a permanent tracheotomy.

 On February 2, 1980, Aida Demirjian was locking her car in the underground parking garage at her apartment complex when Parker struck her numerous times with a metal pipe.
 He dragged her several feet, took off her necklace, looked through her purse, and lifted up her skirt.
 Demirjian got up and ran to the first floor, banged on the apartment manager's door, and lost consciousness.
 A witness across the street observed Parker standing over Demirjian and yelled at him to stop; Parker ran off.
 Demirjian's fingers were so swollen from trying to protect her head while being attacked that paramedics had to cut off her rings.
 When an officer arrived about a block away, Parker crossed the path of his car, whereupon he noticed that Parker had blood stains on his shirt and pants and had blood on his hands.
 Parker was detained and provided his Marine Corps identification.
 Once the witness indicated that Parker looked like the suspect, Parker was taken into custody.
 The officer noted that Parker did not appear to be intoxicated and his demeanor was calm and cooperative.
 Another officer located the bloody pipe, which was eight inches long and three inches in diameter.
 Near the pipe was a gold and pearl necklace.
 Nine months after the attack, on October 2, 1980, Parker was convicted in Los Angeles County Superior Court of robbing Demirjian and inflicting great bodily injury upon her during the commission of the robbery.